Haxalott/haxalott/README.md

 ###

 <p align="center">I am a starting out FiveM developer from Tasmania, Australia.
-I am currently working on a multitude of scripts such as an armory script and mining script.</p>
+I am currently working on a multitude of scripts such as an armory script and mining script.
+I am currently learning a few languages, such as HTML, CSS, JavaScript and a few others!
+So hopefully in a little bit I should be able to do a bit of everything.</p>

 ###